 Moving leftovers into individual meal containers makes it so easy to just grab them and go that you’ll never look back, and a leftover lunch is a very, very cheap lunch indeed.
 (There are other uses, too… just keep reading!)

-Strategy #11 – have a regular leftover smorgasbord night
+11. Have a regular leftover smorgasbord night

 You may find yourself with several leftover lunches in the fridge after a few days, and that’s fine.
 At your family dinnertime, just pull them all out, sit them on the table with a spoon or fork in each one, and stack some plates and/or bowls.
 Let everyone make their own plates and microwave them for dinner.